polkadot-developers/substrate-developer-hub.github.io/website/versioned_docs/version-1.0/ecosystem/contracts/ink.md

 ### Runtime Environment Types

 For writing contracts and interacting with the runtime, a set of types are available (e.g. `AccountId`, `Balance`, `Hash`, `Moment`).
 These types can be user defined for custom runtimes, or the supplied defaults can be used.
-See: [EnvTypes](contracts/env-types.md)

 ### Contract Calls